-(c) OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB requirements of GASB 75.
+(c) OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

+The total OPEB liability is the portion of actuarial present value of projected benefit payments that is attributable to past periods of member service using the Entry Age Normal cost method based on the requirements of GASB 75.
 The total annual OPEB liability was determined by an actuarial valuation as of the valuation date, calculated based on the discount rate and actuarial assumptions and was then projected forward to the measurement date in accordance with the parameters of GASB 75.
-As of October 31, 2019 and 2018, \$34,844,588 and \$40,192,000, respectively, was reported for the Authority's total OPEB liability.
+As of October 31, 2020 and 2019, \$38,363,000 and \$34,844,588, respectively, was reported for the Authority's total OPEB liability.